Mauritania Airlines

-Mauritania Airlines previously Mauritania Airlines International, is an airline based in Nouakchott, Mauritania, serving as flag carrier of the country.
+Mauritania Airlines, previously Mauritania Airlines International, is an airline based in Nouakchott, Mauritania, serving as flag carrier of the country.
 The company was set up in December 2010 in response to the demise of Mauritania Airways.
-In April 2018, it was announced the airline had rebranded from Mauritania Airlines International to Mauritania Airlines.
-It is also the only airline so far operating in Mauritania.
+In April 2018, the airline rebranded from Mauritania Airlines International to Mauritania Airlines.
+It is the only airline currently flying domestically within Mauritania.

 Destinations

 Mauritania Airlines has its base at Nouakchott–Oumtounsy International Airport (NKC).
 The company operates short- and medium-haul flights.
-Short-haul flights are mainly national connections between the Mauritanian airports and some flights to other West African countries.